 Rapid Action Learning (RAL) approaches cover a range of learning and research activities that produce timely, relevant and actionable results.
 Different RAL approaches have been developed and utilised by the Sanitation Learning Hub and partners over the past 10 years.
 It comprises of two main activities: participatory RAL workshops and RAL research.

 Reports and briefs produced from both these activities are promptly assembled and disseminated to ensure that momentum is maintained, and recommendations can be actioned while they are still relevant.
-In RAL workshops we facilitate the sharing of good practices, methodologies and innovations.
+In RAL workshops we facilitate the sharing of good practices, participatory methods and innovations.

 Workshops provide an informal, inclusive and safe space for peer-to-peer sharing and learning and immediate reflection and planning for action using what has been learnt.
 When organising and facilitating workshops we work with partners, consultants and practitioners, from across the sector and globe.